-If you are a fan of white pasta sauce, try my Creamy Pasta Sauce with only 3 ingredients!
+If you are a fan of white pasta sauce, try my 10 minute Alfredo Sauce!

 Spaghetti Bolognese Recipe

 Spaghetti Bolognese is a classic everywhere in the world except for Italy, where it doesn’t exist.
-Don’t get me wrong the Bolognese sauce is as traditional as they get.
-It does comes from the city of Bologna.
+Don’t get me wrong, the Bolognese sauce is as traditional as they get.
+And as the name suggestions, it comes from the city of Bologna.

-However, it is served with thicker pasta like tagliatelle, fettuccine or pappardelle.
-Italians claim that flat and wider pasta is able to carry off this rich and meaty sauce far better than spaghetti.
+However, it is served with thicker pasta like tagliatelle or pappardelle.
+Italians claim that flat and wide pasta is able to carry off this rich and meaty sauce far better than spaghetti.

-So if you want to experience this delicious sauce in a true Italian way, don’t forget this little tip and your dish will look like this!
+So if you want to experience this delicious sauce in a true Italian way, don’t forget this little tip and your dish will look like the one below!

-Whatever pasta you choose in the end, the Bolognese sauce is where the flavour is at.
-The homemade version is truly incredible.
-It’s made from scratch, with no preservatives.
-You can feel good about feeding it to your family.
+Whatever pasta you choose in the end, Bolognese sauce is where the flavour is at.
+My homemade version is truly incredible.
+It’s made from scratch, with no preservatives so you can feel good about feeding it to your family.

 The main ingredients are inexpensive canned tomatoes, loads of healthy veggies, herbs and a pound of lean ground beef.
 Or you can use a combination of ground beef and pork.